Chacha Nyaigotti-Chacha

-Professor Chacha Nyaigotti-Chacha (born 22nd August 1952 in Kuria District, Nyanza Province, Kenya) is a Kenyan playwright and consummate educationalist.
-He has served as an executive secretary of the Inter-University Council for East Africa (2000–2010), and was the first CEO of the Kenyan Higher Education Loans Board (1995–2000).
-He is currently serving as the Chairman of the Kenyan Commission for University Education (CUE).
+Professor Chacha Nyaigotti Chacha (born 22 August 1952 in Kuria District, Nyanza Province, Kenya) is a Kenyan playwright and educationalist.
+He was an executive secretary of the Inter-University Council for East Africa (2000–2010), and the first CEO of the Kenyan Higher Education Loans Board (1995–2000).
+He is the chairman of the Kenyan Commission for University Education (CUE).

 He was educated at Kenyatta College, receiving a BEd (Honours) (Swahili Language), and later studied at Yale University, gaining an MA in Anthropological Linguistics and a Ph.D. in Swahili Language Linguistics.
 He has been a Tutorial Fellow and Lecturer in Swahili Language and Linguistics at Kenyatta University and later Egerton University in Kenya.
 He was a Research Professor at the Institute of Regional Integration and Development of the Catholic University of East Africa.

 Merits

 2004 Awarded the Order of the Grand Warrior (OGW) Medal (Kenya).